ddella/Kubernetes-Cluster/06-k8s-API-LB7.md

 <a name="readme-top"></a>

 # Nginx as a layer 7 Load Balancer
-If you followed the order of this multipart tutorail you should have a fully functionnal multi master node Kubernetes cluster with alayer 4 load balancer.
-Now let's convert our it to a layer 7 load balancer.
+If you followed the order of this multipart tutorial, you should have a fully functionnal multi master node Kubernetes cluster with a layer 4 load balancer.
+Now let's convert it to a layer 7 load balancer.

+> [!WARNING]
+> I think I read that this configuration is not supported by Kubernetes.

 ## Configure Nginx for layer 7 Load Balancing
-We will configure Nginx to act as a TCP (layer 4) load balancer for K8s API.
-Later we will transform it in a HTTPS (layer 7) load balancer.
+Your Nginx should be configured to act as a TCP layer 4 load balancer for K8s API.
+The following steps will transform it in a HTTPS (layer 7) load balancer.
 Let's prepare the layer 7 load balancing configuration.
 The file configuration create will end with `.bak` and won't be read by Nginx.

-Create the file `k8sapi.conf.bak` and adjust (trust me on this one):
+Create the file `k8sapi.conf.bak` and adjust for your needs:
+- the **server** certificate and private key: `k8sapiserver`
-- the certificate and private key
+- the **client** certificate and private key: `k8sapiclient`
 - the group of servers
 - the `proxy_pass` which is the URL of the group of K8s API servers